Thousands of MongoDB Databases Left Exposed Online

 Enforce Secure Authentication to the DatabaseAllowing only authorized users to have access to the database is a basic step to ensure data protection.
 Strong passwords are a must.

 Use a Database FirewallDAF is an essential tool designed to keep data protected.
-Locating database server behind a firewall with security rules denying suspicious traffic and not allowing direct client access keeps data safe.
+Locating the database server behind a firewall with security rules denying suspicious traffic and not allowing direct client access keeps data safe.

 Configure the System FirewallSystem administrators are strongly recommended to use system firewalls (e.g. Netfilter, Ashampoo Firewall, Comodo Firewall, etc.) and configure them to close ports on public interfaces.